LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guides.md

 # Overview
-The {Name of API} allows you to <describe what it allows you to do>.
+The {Name of API} allows you to {describe what it allows you to do}.
 You can use the {Name of API} to <describe examples, use cases, etc.>.

 ## Requirements
 <Provide any requirements needed in order to use the API.>